Itaparica Island: History

-Itaparica was home to a large Tupinamba population.
+Itaparica was home to a large Tupinambá population.
 Amerigo Vespucci arrived at the island on November 1, 1501.
 The initial Portuguese settlement was a Jesuit outpost called Baiacu, founded in 1560, later renamed Villa do Senhor da Vera Cruz.
 Sugarcane and wheat were initially cultivated on the island; cattle were later introduced.
 The first work of hydraulic engineering in the new colony was on Itaparica: a dam to supply drinking water to the village.
 The island became productive within a short period of time and was attacked by British Corsairs as early as 1597.
 It was occupied by the Dutch between 1600 and 1647 during the Dutch Occupation of Brazil.
 The Dutch constructed the Forte de São Lourenço in this period.
 The island later became a rich source of income for the Portuguese; it hosted a naval shipyard; lime mills, a crucial building material of the period; and a whaling industry, which continued to the mid-19th century.

 The first steam engine in Brazil was set up on the island on the Ingá-Açu plantation.
 Itaparica was the scene of an important battle during the struggles of Independence of Bahia between 1821 and 1823.
 Many sobrados, colonial-period houses, were constructed on the island to house Pedro I of Brazil and later Pedro II of Brazil.